denis-stepanov/advent/README.md

 No action needed on Raspbian.

 A typical Remote setup from the BroadLink app would require teaching the Remote to recognize your TV-set using a remote supplied with the TV.
 Unfortunately, there is no way to reuse that information outside of BroadLink app, so you'd need to repeat the learning process specifically for the commands of interest for AdVent - that is, `mute`, `volume down` and `volume up`.
 The easiest way to do that is to use command-line tools from Python `broadlink` package.
-Again unfortunately, these tools are not included in the Python module, so the easiest way would be to grab them from GitHub:
+Again unfortunately, for some reason these tools are not included in the Python module, so the easiest way would be to grab them from GitHub:

 ```
 $ git clone https://github.com/mjg59/python-broadlink.git